sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

        *{{{ D = Database() }}} creates a new temp database and opens a connection to it *{{{ D = Database('existing.db') }}} opens a connection to 'existing.db'
      * create, remove and modify tables
-     * copy method
-       * when should this create a new database file?
-       * is it possible to have multiple connections to the same .db file? [http://www.mail-archive.com/sqlite-users@sqlite.org/msg24725.html relevant]
      * print?
        * should probably just print a string with database name, number of tables...?
      * save